 If your submission hasn't processed yet, you can retrieve your submission and select Edit to make changes.

-This is a new system and you most likely don’t have an account set up yet or you may not have a login.
+If you're trying to recover your password and you haven't heard from us, you most likely don't have an account set up yet.
 To use our non-logged-in option:

-- Select File W-2s and 1099s using iWire under Quick Links.
+2. Select File W-2s and 1099s using iWire under the Business Tab.

 You can also can set up your Revenue Online account and file from there.

 - If you're a logged-in user, look under Requests in the Activity Center.

 - If you're a non-logged-in user, click on Review Prior Revenue Online submissions under the Tools tab on the Revenue Online main page.